Hamidalavi/Javascript-tips/grammer.md

 ```

 While `Array.apply(null, { length: 3 })` is a strange and verbose way to create an array filled with `undefined` values, it's **vastly** better and more reliable than what you get with the footgun'ish `Array(3)` empty slots.

+---

+## Continue on Number

+Default value of something: